A New Targeted-Federated Learning Framework for Estimating Heterogeneity of Treatment Effects: A Robust Framework with Applications in Aging Cohorts: METHODOLOGY

-In this section, we first introduce a robust estimator based solely on the target data, followed by an estimation procedure that integrates data from multiple sources in a federated setting.
+In this section, we introduce the identification of the estimand and a robust estimator based solely on the target data, followed by an estimation procedure that integrates data from multiple sources in a federated setting.
 Then, we establish the theoretical properties of the proposed methods and discuss an extension to scenarios in which data from certain sources should not be borrowed.